mark-sellars/guacamole/guac_duo/guacamole/readme.txt

 You will need to generate you own application key.
 It must be 40 char long and unique.
-You can google instructions to use DD for this or use something like onpasswords password generator.
+You can google instructions to use DD for this or use something like onepassword,s password generator.
 I have not tested using anything other then letters, capital letters, and numbers.

 Prep the docker-compose file